Members of the University Student Conduct System

 Any student participating in the conduct process (pre-hearing conferences, hearings, etc.) is expected to abide by UMW’s Honor Code.
 Lying, defined as “a deliberate misrepresentation of the truth,” is prohibited by UMW’s Honor Code.

-OSCAR is committed to assisting accused students throughout the conduct process, and students in need of further information related to the charges, or to the conduct process in general, are invited to meet with the Director.
+The Student Conduct and Responsibility office is committed to assisting accused students throughout the conduct process, and students in need of further information related to the charges, or to the conduct process in general, are invited to meet with the Director.

 Adjudication of Off-Campus Incidents